1937 Madras Presidency Legislative Assembly election

 The first legislative assembly election for the Madras Presidency was held in February 1937, as part of the nationwide provincial elections in British India.
 The Indian National Congress obtained a majority by winning 159 of 215 seats in the Legislative Assembly.
 This was the first electoral victory for the Congress in the presidency since elections were first conducted for Madras Legislative Council in 1920.
 The Justice Party which had ruled the presidency for most of the previous 17 years was voted out of power.
 The assembly was constituted in July 1937 and C. Rajagopalachari (Rajaji) became the first Congress Prime Minister of Madras.

 The Congress also won the election held simultaneously for the Legislative Council.
 The victory in Madras was the Congress' most impressive electoral performance in all the provinces of British India.
 The Congress Government that was formed after the elections lasted till October 1939, when it resigned protesting India's involvement in the Second World War.
 The next election was held in 1946.

 Government of India Act of 1935

 The Government of India Act of 1935 abolished dyarchy and ensured provincial autonomy.
 It created a bicameral legislature in the Madras province.
 The legislature consisted of the governor and two legislative bodies – a legislative assembly and a legislative council.
-The assembly consisted of 215 members who were further classified into general seats and those reserved for special communities and interests:
+The assembly consisted of 215 seats, out of which majority were to be elected through limited adult franchise exercised through separate electorates devised for Hindus, Muslims & Christians, while others were distributed to various pro-government interest groups like Anglo-Indians, Europeans, Commerce & Landholders in addition to Labour and University Constituencies.